 - Ginger, large thumb-sized piece

 - Agave nectar or maple syrup, 2 tbsp

 - Fresh coriander (cilantro)

 Dry-roast the cumin seeds for a few minutes, being careful not to let them burn.
 Set them aside.

 Peel the garlic and grate it and the ginger.
 Chop the chilli.
 Dice the onions.

-Add the onion and garam masala and cook for a few minutes, until the onion has softened.
+Add the onion, garam masala, and roasted cumin seeds, and cook for a few minutes, until the onion has softened.
 Enjoy the smell.